armijnhemel/binaryanalysis-ng/README.md

 ## Requirements:

 * a recent Linux distribution (Fedora 26 or higher, or equivalent)
-* Python 3.6.x or higher
+* Python 3.6.x or higher (as some Python 3.6 specific features are used)
 * pillow, a drop in replacement for PIL ( http://python-pillow.github.io/ )
 * GNU binutils (for 'ar')
 * squashfs-tools (for 'unsquashfs')
 * cabextract
 * 7z
-* e2tools
+* e2tools (for 'e2ls' and 'e2cp')
 * zstd
 * python-lz4 (possibly named python3-lz4)
 * qemu-img (for VMDK files)